 The secret to warding off mold is to keep your home dry by keeping watch of all forms of moisture present.
 While it is almost impossible to build a mold-proof house, you can still make your home extra resistant by installing additional insulation sleeves to make sure that your walls and pipes are not prone to condensation.

 If condensed water is still forming around your pipes and on your walls, consider checking for water leaks and water damage.
 See to it that you repair these immediately.
+If you are wondering how to get rid of damp in your house immediately, we strongly advise the help of a trained professional to diagnose damp.

 4. Control humidity and moisture level in your home.